Details: Bonus available based upon office performance

-- Coordinate and communicate meet-up locations, times, and transportation with the team, keeping travel time to and from site as minimal as possible
+- Coordinate and communicate meet-up locations, times, and transportation with the team, keeping travel time to and from turf to as minimal as possible

-- Attending meetings with other canvassing groups to negotiate who will use what street sites
+- Attending meetings with other groups to negotiate who will use what sites

 - Keeping records on how each site has performed over time and maps of sites in the city